humanharlan/CompleteNutrition/README.md

 * Create a UI

 5/7/2021: I have replaced numpy.lstsq with scipy.nnls so that only non-negative solutions will be used.
 I also added script to display the nutrition facts of the generated recipe.

+5/7/2021: It now reads the ingredient data from ingredients.csv.
+This is less cumbersome but still involves a lot of data entry.
+I am considering using the USDA food database to let users lookup nutrition facts, or starting another project for automatic reading of nutrition labels